Skip to Content

 What Is Egyptian Food Like?

 Egyptian food is rarely mentioned among the great foodie destinations of the world.
-But, with a cross between Mediterranean and Middle East flavors, Egyptian cuisine is a fascinating and flavorful adventure that is worth exploring.
+But, with a cross between Mediterranean and Middle Eastern flavors, Egyptian cuisine is a fascinating and flavorful adventure that is worth exploring.

 You’ll find flavors that are more varied than the popular recipes of Lebanon and Greece.
 And with a food culture that dates back more than 5,000 years, it’s no surprise that they have perfected one of the oldest fusion cooking styles in the world.